 When she's not saving animals, Sally likes to spend time hiking, horse riding, baking and travelling.

 The first pets she had were two cats – Oliver, a ginger tom, and Rosanna, a female tortoiseshell.
 When she was young, she would sneak them into her bed at night where they would proceed to attack Sally's feet under the covers.

 Dr Georgia Gibbs

-Georgia recently completed her Doctor of Veterinary Medicine at the University of Sydney.
+Georgia completed her Doctor of Veterinary Medicine at the University of Sydney.
 Prior to this, she had completed a Bachelor of Science, majoring in Human Biology at Macquarie University.
 During her studies, she worked as a veterinary nurse at a small animal hospital on the Northern Beaches of Sydney.

 As a veterinarian, Georgia is passionate about helping owners give their animals the best quality of life through evidence-based medicine and best practice principles.
 Her areas of interest include small animal soft tissue surgery, ultrasonography and equine sports medicine.
 The most rewarding aspect of her work is helping sick and injured animals recover and return to their families.

 From as far back as Georgia could remember she wanted to be a vet.
 Her love of animals, and the satisfaction that she gets from caring for them, is evident in all aspects of her life.
 Georgia spends most of her spare time riding her horses, walking her dogs and cuddling up with her two naughty cats.

 Dr Katerina Skarbek

 Katerina graduated from the University of Sydney where she completed a Doctor of Veterinary Medicine and a Bachelor of Veterinary Biology.
 Prior to this she completed a Bachelor of Biomedical Science with first class honours from the University of Newcastle.
 Throughout her studies she worked as a veterinary nurse in both an inner city small animal clinic and a specialist equine hospital.